 How to Get a Medical Cannabis Card in Illinois

 Use this guide to quickly navigate the program and find out the steps you need to take in order to enroll.
 For official information, visit the state’s website for specific details and requirements.
 Always speak with your healthcare professionals first.
+With telemedicine available in Illinois as a result of COVID-19, you can get certified by one of our partners, at Compassionate Clinics of America.
+Or, you can also view our network of doctors.

 Find Out if You Qualify